 Saren Cliff Point is another viewpoint that offers nice views of the dramatic coastline but you’ll need to drive on an awful road to get there.
-We though that the nice views did not outweigh the hassle in getting there.
+We thought that the nice views did not outweigh the hassle of getting there.

 These tiny tree houses are built in the trees on a cliff overlooking the dramatic coastline below.
 Inside is just a small bed and a fan, but no bathroom.
 You’re paying for the view from your balcony, not the lavish accommodations.

 If that doesn’t suit you, or you don’t plan your trip far enough in advance, you can simply pay a small fee and check them out; these tree houses are on most people’s must-see list for Nusa Penida!

 12. Pura Puncak Mundi

 The Pura Puncak Mundi temple is located at the highest point on the island.
 We left it off the list of highlights since the temple is nothing special and there aren’t really views of the island from the top.
 The drive up to the temple is beautiful, with bright green vegetation as far as the eye can see.